1. About Buscopan

 It does this by reducing the wave-like contractions of the muscle in the walls of the stomach, bowel and bladder.

-Buscopan helps to treat stomach cramps and period pains, but doesn't cure them.
+Buscopan helps to treat stomach cramps and period pains, but does not cure them.

 When will I feel better?

 Buscopan tablets start to work within 15 minutes.
-Talk to your pharmacist or doctor if your symptoms don't improve within 2 weeks.
+Talk to your pharmacist or doctor if your symptoms do not improve within 2 weeks.

 Can I take Buscopan for a long time?

 Do not take Buscopan for longer than 2 weeks.
-Talk to your doctor if your symptoms change, get worse or haven't improved in the meantime.
+Talk to your doctor if your symptoms change, get worse or have not improved in the meantime.

 Your doctor will want to rule out an illness that may be causing your symptoms.